 The foregoing description is a summary of the material terms of the MOU.
 Reference should be made to the full text of the MOU, which is available for review under Company's profile on SEDAR at www.sedar.com.

 Options

-As of the date of this AIF, the Company has issued Options to purchase an aggregate of 13,921,923 Subordinated Voting Shares pursuant to the Option Plan.
+As of the date of this AIF, the Company has Options outstanding for the purchase of an aggregate of 12,966,004 Subordinated Voting Shares pursuant to the Option Plan.

 Warrants